Fate/Grand Order: Final Singularity-Grand Temple of Time: Solomon: Plot

-Goetia declares his plan to travel back to the genesis of the planet and absorb all of its energy to create a new planet without death.
-The purpose of the Incineration of Humanity was for gathering 3000 years worth of magical energy to accomplish this feat.
-Ritsuka and Mash attempt to defeat him before he can activate Ars Almadel Salomonis but they are too late.
-Goetia offers to let Mash join him, believing she would understand his views on death since she was created with a limited lifespan.
-Mash rejects due to her experiences with Ritsuka, so Goetia launches Ars Almadel Salomis.
-Mash protects Ritsuka with Lord Camelot, but the heat of Goetia's Noble Phantasm vaporizes her, leaving only her shield.

-Goetia prepares to launch his Noble Phantasm again when Romani suddenly arrives.
-Romani removes his glove to reveal Solomon's tenth ring, which had been sent into the future by Solomon.
-Marisbury Animusphere had used it as catalyst to summon Solomon in the Holy Grail War of 2004.
-Romani explains that Solomon's wish on the Grail had been to become human, however, he had foreseen the Incineration of Humanity just as all of his power left him.
-Romani then manifests as his original self, the true Solomon, having abandoned his wish.
-Goetia attacks him in fury, but Solomon, with all of his rings present, activates the true Ars Nova.
-This sacrifices his existence as a Heroic Spirit to remove Goetia's immortality.
-Before disappearing, Solomon reveals Goetia was originally a spell created to watch over humanity, but Goetia turned away from that duty after seeing humanity's suffering and atrocities.
-Goetia again attempts to kill Ritsuka to remove the Heroic Spirits, intending to activate Ars Almadel Salomonis before the union of the Demon Gods that comprise him completely collapses.
+Ritsuka and Mash confront "Solomon" at the Throne, and he reveals he is actually the Demon God Goetia, formerly the original Solomon's familiar before possessing his corpse and evolving into Beast I. Angry that humans are afflicted by the inevitability of death, Goetia plans to use the incineration of humanity to create a new world where death doesn't exist.
+He asks Mash to join him due to her shortened lifespan, but she refuses, so he decides to destroy them with this third Noble Phantasm, Ars Almadel Salomis.
+Mash attempts to block the attack with Lord Camelot but ends up being incinerated, leaving behind only her shield.
+Romani then arrives, revealing himself to be the real Solomon, having been summoned by Marisbury Animusphere to fight in the Fifth Holy Grail War before wishing himself to become human.
+He also reveals he kept his tenth ring which grants him the power to cast Ars Nova, which will return all his gifts to God.
+This causes all of his achievements to disappear, greatly weakening Goetia.

 With Solomon's sacrifice, the Time Temple begins to collapse, and the Demon Gods are thrown into disarray: they either self-destruct, are destroyed by the Heroic Spirits, change side, or flee.
 Goetia's body begins to crumble away due to Ars Nova destroying the Demon Gods' union.
 Even when only three Demon Gods remain, he refuses to admit defeat and continues trying to kill Ritsuka.
-Ritsuka retaliates by protecting themself with Mash's shield and seemingly destroys Goetia with a punch empowered by a Command Spell.
-They try to hurry back to the Rayshift point but are stopped by Goetia in a human form made from all that remains of the Demon Gods.
+Ritsuka retaliates by protecting himself with Mash's shield and seemingly destroys Goetia with a punch empowered by a Command Spell.
+As the Temple of Time begins to collapse, he attempts to reach the Rayshift point but is stopped by the remnants of Goetia.
 Now understanding human mentality with his newly gained mortality, Goetia tries to kill Ritsuka to protect his pride.
-After Ritsuka defeats him, Goetia disappears contently.
-Ritsuka continues on their way, but the path beneath them collapses before they reach the Rayshift point.
-However, a revived Mash arrives and saves Ritsuka, and the two returned to Chaldea to celebrate their victory.
+After Ritsuka defeats him, Goetia disappears content.
+Ritsuka continues on his way, but the path beneath him collapses before they reach the Rayshift point.
+However, a revived Mash arrives and saves Ritsuka, and the two return to Chaldea to celebrate their victory.

+During the credits, it is revealed that Fou revived Mash, which allowed her to rescue Ritsuka.